ee227c/ee227c.github.io/index.md

 ## Summary

 This course will explore theory and algorithms for nonlinear optimization.
-We will focus on problems that arise in machine learning and computational statistics, paying close attention to concerns about complexity, robustness, and implementation in these domains.
-Whenever possible, methods will be linked to particular application examples in data analysis.
+We will focus on problems that arise in machine learning and modern data analysis, paying attention to concerns about complexity, robustness, and implementation in these domains.
+We will also see how tools from convex optimization can help tackle non-convex optimization problems common in practice.

 ## Updates